UU-tracktech/tracktech/VideoForwarder/README.md

 #### Local

-Make sure python is installed and the repository is cloned install the dependencies using
+Make sure python is installed and the repository is cloned.
+Install the dependencies using.

 ```bash
 pip install -r requirements.txt